Appdynamics/couchbase-monitoring-extension/README.md

           passwordEncrypted: ""
      ```

-  3. Configure the encyptionKey for passwordEncrypted(only if password encryption required).
+  3. Configure the encryptionKey for passwordEncrypted(only if password encryption required).
 See next section for encrypting password.

      For example,
      ```
      #Encryption key for Encrypted password.
      encryptionKey: "axcdde43535hdhdgfiniyy576"
      ```

+  4. Configure the controllerInfo section
+     For example,
+     ```
+     controllerInfo:
+       username: "username" # Username used for controller login
+       account: "customer1" # Accountname in the controller
+       password: "password" #  Password for the above username
+       encryptedPassword: "" # Only required if encrypting the password, else leave it empty
+     ```

-  4. Configure the metrics section.
+  5. Configure the metrics section.

      For configuring the metrics, the following properties can be used: